appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/auth-openid.md

 ### SSO Mapping

-This step is optional.
-You can skip it if you do not plan to use SSO Mapping.
+This step is optional and can be skipped if you do not plan to use SSO Mapping.

-- Navigate to the **User Management** section in the Auth0 Dashboard, click on **Roles**, and create the roles as needed.
+- To create roles, navigate to the **User Management** section in the Auth0 Dashboard, click on **"Roles"**, and create the necessary roles.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-create-roles.png' />